-We are avid ice cream eaters on this homestead and always have a good supply of the cake cones.
+We are avid ice cream eaters on this homestead and always have a good supply of cake cones.
 I love starting seeds in these.

 Note: Use these cake cones only when you can mist spray your seedlings.
-If you pour water in these, they will become soggy very quickly.
+If you pour water into these, they will become soggy very quickly.
 Lettuce, beans, and flower seeds do well in these.

 Toilet Paper Tubes

-Everyone uses toilet paper right?
+Everyone uses toilet paper, right?
 Well, instead of throwing away those cardboard tubes when the toilet paper is gone, recycle them into DIY seed starters.

 - Cut the tube in half.